Miamiohlibs/Argus/README.md

-# Watson/Argus
+# Argus

-Watson/Argus is a pull-slip manager for special collections.
+Argus is a pull-slip manager for special collections.
 Library staff and researchers can create lists of bibliographic (bib) records from a connected Ex Libris Alma/Primo catalog to look up items by call number, barcode, or Alma's mms_id.
 Item records (for individual volumes) associate with each bib record can also be specified.
 Once lists are created, a user can generate pull slips for use in special collections.

 User-created lists can be used to help researchers remember items of interest, and can help library workers easily re-use or update course-related items from one class/semester/year to the next, streamlining workflows and reducing duplicated effort.